ramanakurva164/persona_agent_v2/README.md

 ## 🔧 How It Works

 ### 1. Persona Detection
-Uses HuggingFace's `zephyr-7b-beta` model to classify users into:
+Uses HuggingFace's `Mistral` model to classify users into:
 - Technical Expert
 - Frustrated User
 - Business Executive